jaelliot/geckoforge/docs/templates/implementation-prompt.md

 ### Functional Tests

-* [ ] Describe behavioral verification (scripts run, Nix activation, KIWI build result, etc.).
+* [ ] Describe behavioral verification for the target environment (ISO build success, Home-Manager evaluation, script execution in built ISO).
 * [ ] Provide unit or integration tests when business logic is non-trivial (e.g., shell functions, Nix modules with assertions).
+* [ ] **Note**: Some tests may require building and installing the ISO for full validation.

 ### Edge Cases

-* [ ] Account for first-run vs. repeat-run scenarios (idempotency).
+* [ ] Account for first-run vs. repeat-run scenarios in the built ISO (idempotency).
-* [ ] Consider offline install paths and missing GPU hardware.
+* [ ] Consider offline install paths and missing GPU hardware in target systems.
-* [ ] Validate behavior when optional dependencies (Flatpak, shellcheck) are absent.
+* [ ] Validate behavior when optional dependencies (Flatpak, shellcheck) are absent on target systems.
-* [ ] Ensure changes respect layer boundaries and do not regress other layers.
+* [ ] Ensure changes respect layer boundaries and do not regress other layers in the built ISO.

 ---